Selectively strong coupling MoS$_2$ excitons to a metamaterial at room temperature: Supporting material

-The sample absorption can be measured through the white light differential reflection measurement.\cite{MCINTYRE1971417, Li2014, Dhakal2014}, Differential Reflection is measured from the equation(1), where n$_1$ and n$_3$ are refractive indices of media above and below the sample.
-The absorption coefficient of sample is given by $\alpha_2$ and n$_2$ is refractive index of sample.
-The sample thickness is d.
+The sample absorption can be measured through the white light differential reflection measurement.\cite{MCINTYRE1971417,PhysRevB.90.205422,C4NR03703K} Differential reflection ($\frac{\Delta R}{R}$ ) is measured from the equation (2), where $n_1$ and $n_3$ are refractive indices of media above and below the sample.
+The absorption coefficient of sample is given by $\alpha_2$ and $n_2$ is refractive index of sample.
+The sample thickness is $d$.